SAM9X75 Curiosity LAN Kit - Quick Start Guide for MPLAB® Harmony v3

 • Verify that the SD card is inserted properly.

-IT restrictions forbid the plugging of SD cards in the PC.
+IT restrictions forbid the plugging in of SD cards in the PC.
 BalenaEtcher can't be used.

-Another option for programming the SD Card is to use the Microchip SAM-BA tool.
+Another option for programming the SD card is to use the Microchip SAM-BA® In-system Programmer (ISP) tool.

-2. Plug the USB-A to micro-USB cable from the PC to J2 micro-USB port for power and SAM-BA connection.
+2. Plug the USB Type-A to Micro-USB cable from the PC to J2 Micro-USB port for power and SAM-BA ISP connection.

-3. Plug the SD Card in the SAM9X75 board (no more in the PC) and use the following SAM-BA command to program the SD Card:
+3. Plug the SD card in the SAM9X75 board (no more in the PC) and use the following SAM-BA ISP command to program the SD card:

 .\sam-ba.exe -p serial -b sam9X75-curiosity -a sdmmc -c write:harmony.img